danielskowronski/EMQX-Client-Monitor/README.md

 In other words, **some metrics may not make much sense for clients that have TTL shorter than publish interval**.
 For now, it's a responsibility of some other system to aggregate resetting counters into rate gauges.

-Additionaly, Prometheus scraping must be more frequent than shortest TTL for clients that connect and disconnect very often.
+Additionally, Prometheus scraping must be more frequent than shortest TTL for clients that connect and disconnect very often.
 Usually it's not a problem, as default scrape interval is 30s.
 This means that clients are going to be marked as disconnected when they have absurdly short TTL (like 10s), they connect very rarely and immediately disconnect after publishing single message.

 To solve that, this program will need to implement the following: